skies-io/skies-io.github.io/_posts/2016-01-05-Continuous-Integration.md

 ## SonarQube

-What we lacked was a tool that allowing us to analyse and format our results (unit tests, gcovr, static code analysis ...).
+What we lacked was a tool that allowing us to analyse and format our results (unit tests, gcovr, static code analysis).
 We finally found [SonarQube](http://www.sonarqube.org/).

 Sonar does not execute a bunch of commands like the previous tools.
 However, it can read the results (XML files for example) and format them by association with the source code of the project.
 The interface is really well made, clear, and allows us to see the problems directly on each file (with the aggregation of all results).